 Funds like iShares Core S&P Small-Cap ETF (IJR) should have a leg up over those that track the Russell 2000 Index, because it tracks the less popular S&P SmallCap 600 Index and uses buffering rules to mitigate turnover when it doesn't materially affect the portfolio's composition.
 This is a well-diversified small-cap index that accurately represents its peers' opportunity set.
 The fund's low fee and efficient portfolio construction keep transaction costs down and support its Morningstar Analyst Rating of Gold.

-Adam McCullough, CFA has a position in the following securities mentioned above: VB.
+Adam McCullough, CFA does not own shares in any of the securities mentioned above.
 Find out about Morningstar's editorial policies.